zamazan4ik/awesome-pgo/article/article.md

 ### Scala

 [Scala Native](https://scala-native.org/en/stable/) has [no](https://github.com/scala-native/scala-native/issues/1568) PGO support.
-However, once again, you [can](https://www.reddit.com/r/scala/comments/ju9ty2/best_practices_for_using_graalvm/) use GraalVM with Scala.
+However, once again, you [can](https://www.reddit.com/r/scala/comments/ju9ty2/best_practices_for_using_graalvm/) use GraalVM with Scala (see Java section for more details).

 ### Swift